Skip to main contentSkip to navigation

 When a hard drive's spindle motor seizes, the platters stop spinning entirely.
 The drive powers on but produces no rotational sound, no clicking, no detection in BIOS.
 The data is still on the platters.
 The motor bearing is the problem, not the magnetic surface.

 We transplant the platters into a donor drive chassis with a working motor and image the data using PC-3000.
+This sits inside our broader hard drive data recovery service, which covers mechanical, firmware, and media damage cases in our Austin lab.
 Free evaluation.
 No data = no charge.

 Louis Rossmann